thegoodideaco/visualizing-hierarchies/src/router/visual-theory/intro.md

 This is known as `Miller's Law`, which states that the average mind can only keep 7 ± 2 items in it's working (short-term) memory.

+### Speed

 The [Bandwidth of our senses](https://medium.com/@hasanoviz/visualization-principles-a8c6e46ddc5f) compares the amount of information each of our senses _perceive_ per second.

+Our sense of sight gives us the most amount of data to _perceive_ within the shortest amount of time.

+Keeping this in mind, it can help us determine what visual displays would have the most impact given the insight that's desired.